 Chlamydia Testing in New York City

-Chlamydia testing is quick, easy and painless.
+Chlamydia testing is quick, easy, and painless.
 A urine sample is the most common method of testing for infection with chlamydia.
 It is also possible to have a swab test.
-This involves wiping a sterile cotton swab around the infected area (usually the genitals, although it may be the rectum, mouth or eyes in a small number of cases).
-The tests are extremely reliable when carried out by a doctor or nurse at a clinic, and will detect the vast majority of chlamydia cases.
+This involves wiping a sterile cotton swab around the infected area (usually the genitals, although it may be the rectum, mouth, or eyes in a small number of cases).
+The tests are extremely reliable when carried out by a doctor or nurse at a clinic, and will detect the vast majority of such cases.

-If you think that you may have been infected with chlamydia, then it is important for you to undergo testing as soon as possible.
+If you think that you may have been infected with chlamydia, then you need to undergo testing as soon as possible.
 Treatment is more likely to be successful if the infection has not begun to spread to other regions of the body.
-At your appointment, you will also be given advice about how to prevent future infection with chlamydia and other sexually transmitted diseases.
+At your appointment, you will also be advised about how to prevent future infections with chlamydia and other sexually transmitted diseases.
 The most effective way to reduce your risk is to ensure that condoms are used each time, and if you have more than one partner, it is advisable to undergo regular screening for STDs.